2018–19 ISU Junior Grand Prix

-The 2018–19 ISU Junior Grand Prix was the 22nd season of a series of junior international competitions organized by the International Skating Union.
+The 2018–19 ISU Junior Grand Prix was a series of junior international competitions organized by the International Skating Union that were held from August 2018 through December 2018.
 It was the junior-level complement to the 2018–19 ISU Grand Prix of Figure Skating.
-Skaters competed for medals in the disciplines of men's singles, ladies' singles, pair skating, and ice dance, as well as for qualifying points.
-The top six from each discipline met at the 2018–19 Junior Grand Prix Final, which was held together with the senior final.
+Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
+Skaters earned points based on their placement at each event and the top six in each discipline qualified to compete at the 2018–19 Junior Grand Prix Final in Vancouver, Canada.

 Competitions

 The locations of the JGP events change yearly.
-In the 2018–19 season, the series was composed of the following events in autumn 2018:
+This season, the series was composed of the following events.

 Entries

 Skaters who reached the age of 13 by July 1, 2018 but had not turned 19 (singles and females of the other two disciplines) or 21 (male pair skaters and ice dancers) were eligible to compete on the junior circuit.
-Competitors were chosen by their countries according to their federation's selection procedures.
+Competitors were chosen by their countries according to their federations' selection procedures.
 The number of entries allotted to each ISU member federation was determined by their skaters' placements at the 2018 World Junior Championships in each discipline.